PrintersForAnts/MetalBoop/README.md

 5. <ins>Is it mandatory to use T-nuts and M3 screws to attach belts?</ins>
   * While for plastic Boop, simply hooking belts between rail and plastic part turned out not to be enough, when using aluminum parts, this is not the case.
 Using additional T-nuts and screws is therefore completely optional thus redundant.

-6. <ins>I would like to sell manufactured metal parts.
+6. <ins>I would like to sell manufactured metal parts and/or kits.
 Can I do that free of charge or do I have to ask your permission or pay for license, royalties, etc?</ins>
   * MetalBoop is completely open source, released under GPLv3 license.
 You can freely use designs for your commercial purposes free of charge.

 7. <ins>I am stuck with assembly/I do not understand assembly process.
 What should I do?</ins>